 Check the consistency of the batter taken in the bowl.
 Sometimes batter consistency is thicker after fermenting.
 Make sure it is pouring consistency, add little water if needed.
 Add salt to taste.

-To make perfect hotel-style dosa, a good tawa plays a major role.
+Dosa recipe to make perfect hotel-style dosas, a good tawa/dosa pan plays a major role.

 Do not use the same tawa to make dosa and chapati.
 Always keep separate tawa for dosa.

-For a perfect dosa, spread the batter on a hot tawa.
-If the tawa is cold, batter will spread easily but texture and color will vary.
+The perfect dosa recipe is to spread the batter on a hot tawa.
+If the tawa is cold, the batter will spread easily but texture and color will vary.

 If the tawa is very hot, the batter stick as soon as your pour on it and will not spread evenly.
 In such a case, sprinkle water on the tawa and wipe it off with a napkin or kitchen towel.
 This will dop the temperature of tawa.
 Pour a ladle of batter, spread the batter, and increase the flame to medium-high.